Skip to content

 Single valued attributes

-All merge rules whose name starts with Replace single valued + the Replace rule act the exact same on single valued attributes.
+All merge rules whose name starts with Add new or replace single valued and the Add new or replace rule act the exact same on single valued attributes.
 They are equivalent.

 Scenario Product updated Outcome on product